-First Semester Semester Hours Second Semester Semester Hours GOVT 2305 Federal Government Humanities Elective 1 15 15 15 15 15 15 15 15 15 15 15 15 15 1 15
+First Semester Semester Hours Second Semester Semester Hours GOVT 2305 Federal Government Humanities Elective 15 15

-Degree requirements may vary among different senior institutions.
+\Degree requirements may vary among different senior institutions.
 Students should consult an advisor for course selection.

-1 To be selected from ENGL 2332, 2333, or PHIL 1316, 1317.
-2 Course selection should be based on subject area concentration.
+&lt;sup>1 To be selected from ENGL 2332, 2333, or PHIL 1316, 1317.
+Course selection should be based on subject area concentration.

-ENGLISH
+ENGLISH\

-The suggested course of study transfer guide below is designed for student who plan to pursue a degree in English at a senior college or university after completing their studies at Clarendon College.
-Successful completion of the suggested course of study transfer guide courses, the student will be eligible to graduate from Clarendon College with an Associate in Arts degree.
+The suggested course of study transfer guide below is designed for student who plan to pursue a degree in English at a senior college or university after completing their studies at Clarendon College.\ Successful completion of the suggested course of study transfer guide courses, the student will be eligible to graduate from Clarendon College with an Associate in Arts degree.

-First Semester Semester Hours Second Semester Semester Hours ENGL 1301 Composition I HIST 1301 United States History I 3 HIST 1302 United States History II SPCH 1315 Public Speaking 3 Laboratory Science 4 Laboratory Science 4 Social and Behavioral Science Elective e3 PHED 11XX or 21XX Physical Education Activity 1 Visual and Performing Arts Elective 2 .
-PSYC 1100 Orientation • 16 1.
-5
+First Semester Semester Hours Second Semester Semester Hours ENGL 1301 Com position I3 ENGL 1302 Composition II 3 HIST 1301 United d States History I3 HIST 1302 United States History II 3 SPCH 1315 Publi c Speaking3 Laboratory Science 4 Laboratory Science ce4 Social and Behavioral Science Elective 3 Visual and Performing Arts Elective tation1 16 15

-First Semester Semester Hours Second Semester Semester Hours ENGL 2332 World Literature I 3 ENGL Elective 1 3 GOVT 2305 Federal Government 3 Foreign Language or Elective 3 3-4 MATH 1314 College Algebra 3 PHED 11XX or 21XX Physical Education Activity 1 16-17 ENGL Elective 1 GOVT 2306 Texas Government Foreign Language or Elective 3 Transfer Elective 3
+First Semester Semester Hours Second Semester Semester Hours ENGL 2332 World Literature I or ENGL 2332 World Literature I or ENGL 2333 World Literature II 3 ENGL Elective GOVT 2305 Federal Government 3 GOVT 2306 Texas Government 3 Foreign Language or Elective 3 -4 Foreign Language or Elective 3-4 MATH 1314 College Algebra 3 Transfer Elective 3 PHED 11XX or 21XX Physical Education Activity 1 15-16 16- 17

-Degree requirements may vary among different senior institutions.
+\Degree requirements may vary among different senior institutions.
 Students should consult an advisor for course selection.

-1 To be selected from ENGL 2307 and 2311.
-2 Select one course from ARTS 1303, DRAM 1310, 1352, 2361, 2362, 2366, or MUSI 1306 3 Course selection to be based on transfer requirements at senior institution.
+&lt;sup>1 To be selected from ENGL 2307 and 2311.
+Select one course from ARTS 1303, DRAM 1310, 1352, 2361, 2362, 2366, or MUSI 1306

-MATHEMATICS
+&lt;sup>3 Course selection to be based on transfer requirements at senior institution.

+MATHEMATICS\

-The suggested course of study transfer guide below is designed for student who plan to pursue a degree in Mathematics at a senior college or university after completing their studies at Clarendon College.
-Successful completion of the suggested course of study transfer guide courses, the student will be eligible to graduate from Clarendon College with an Associate in Science degree.
+The transfer curriculum listed below is designed for students who plan to pursue a degree in Mathematics at a senior college or university after completing their studies at Clarendon College.
+Upon successful completion of the prescribed courses, the student will be eligible to graduate from Clarendon College with an Associate in Science Degree.